misterspeedy/FsExcel/README.md

 Typically, you will want to immediately follow with a `Worksheet ...` to either move to the worksheet you want to update or create a new worksheet.

 `Workbook`  requires you to pass in a reference to a valid `ClosedXML.Excel.XLWorkbook` object.
+See [Inserting blank rows](#insertingblankrows) below for an example.

+<a name="insertingblankrows"></a>
-### Inserting blank rows
+## Inserting blank rows

 One common task when working with existing workbooks is inserting rows of data above existing rows.
-You can use `InsertRowsAbove n` which will insert `n` number of blank rows above the current row.
+You can use `InsertRowsAbove n` which will insert `n` blank rows above the current row.

 `InsertRowsAbove` does not change the current position.
 However, the row at that position is now the first inserted (blank) row.
-Note that if a formula refers to a cell that is moved, the formula gets updated by Excel.
-See the example below.
+Note that if a formula refers to a cell that is moved, the formula is automatically updated.

 <!-- Test -->